selimanac/defold-sublime-text/README.md

 ## Customizing Key Bindings

-To customize key bindings, copy the desired bindings from the Default.sublime-keymap file and modify them in your User keymap file:
+To customize key bindings, create a new keymap file in your User packages directory and add your custom bindings:

-1. Go to `Preferences > Package Settings > Defold > Key Bindings`
-2. Copy the bindings you want to modify
-3. Open `Preferences > Key Bindings`
-4. Paste and modify the bindings in the User keymap file
+1. Open the Default.sublime-keymap file in the Defold package to see the default bindings
+2. Create or edit your User keymap file (Preferences -> Key Bindings)
+3. Add your custom bindings to override the defaults

 For example, to change the Hot Reload shortcut to `Ctrl+Shift+R`: